BuddyGG/buddy_frontend/README.md

-# MatchMakr
+# LoLBuddy - Frontend

-The official repository for the MatchMakr frontend!
+The official repository for the LoLBuddy frontend!